ngjunsiang/laymansguide-src/season2/issue015/issue015.md

 A computer is just a box of chips waiting to do your bidding, and the command line is one way to give it commands (get the name now?)
 But of course, that means you’ll need to learn its language.

 First, some names/terms.
-You may see the commandline also referred to as a terminal (Mac/Linux), command prompt (Windows), or shell (also Windows).
+You may see the command line also referred to as a **terminal** (Mac/Linux), command prompt (Windows), or shell (also Windows).
 The differences are technical, they all refer to that window with the pointer waiting for you to enter your commands.

 What does a command look like?
 It can look as simple as: